anannyasharma07/Business-Insights-360-AtliQ-Hardware/README.md

 Business Insights 360 is an end-to-end Business Intelligence solution developed using Power BI to provide a 360° view of business performance.

-The project focuses on transforming raw data into actionable insights across key business functions such as Finance, Sales, Marketing, and Supply Chain, enabling data-driven decision-making.
+The project focuses on transforming raw data into actionable insights across key business functions such as Finance, Sales, Marketing, Supply Chain, and Executive view enabling data-driven decision-making.

 🔷 Problem Statement